If you are making the big lifestyle switch The Vegan Society recommends you should eat:

 It lists important nutrients including protein, vitamins, Omega 3 and 6 fats, calcium, iron, zinc and selenium and recommends plant-based food sources for them.

-Here is our guide to the foods highlighted by the Vegan Society that can be key to a vegan diet and are available at Grape Tree in our vegan superfood list.
+Here is our guide to the top vegan superfoods highlighted by the Vegan Society that can be key to a vegan diet and are available at Grape Tree in our vegan superfood list.

 GRAINS: Quinoa is a complete protein source, with all nine essential amino acids.
 One cup (185g) contains over 8g of protein as well as 5g of fibre, zinc and iron.
 A serving of oats (40-50g) delivers around 7g of protein as well as zinc, manganese and copper.
 The fibre in oats includes the soluble form known as beta-glucan which has been shown to lower cholesterol levels.
 All the whole grains, which include buckwheat, are associated with a reduced risk of stroke, type 2 diabetes and heart disease.